Shane Patrick was hired in late January of 2010, as only the 4th head coach in the last 40 years at Springdale High School. Since that

 son-in-law Greg and 4 granddaughters Lauren, Claire, J'Leigh, and Eva.

-Derek begins his first season with the Red Dogs.
-Derek will serve as Cornerbacks Coach and Special Teams Coordinator.
+Derek is in his second season with the Red Dogs.
+Derek serves as Cornerbacks Coach and Special Teams Coordinator.

 Derek graduated from Southside High School in Fort Smith where he was a 3 Year Letterman in both Football and Track, was twice